YazanMehyar/FPGA-BBC-micro/README.txt

     iverilog 10.x
     gtk-wave       [To view waveforms]
     board xdc file [for bitstream creation]
+	vscreen*       [To run simulations requiring a virtual screen]

+*vscreen is a proprietary software by the University of Manchester.

 Using the SD card:
     The SD card should be formatted into FAT32 / FAT16 format.
     The software handling the SD card cannot cope with fragmentation,